Harding County, New Mexico

 Harding County is a county in the U.S. state of New Mexico.
-As of the 2010 census, the population was 695, making it the least populous county in the state, and the 14th-smallest county by population in the United States.
+As of the 2020 census, the population was 657, making it the least populous county in the state, and the 13th-smallest county by population in the United States.
 Its county seat is Mosquero.
-The county is named for United States President Warren G. Harding, and was created (from parts of Union and Mora Counties) on the day of his inauguration as president on March 4, 1921, making him the last president to have a county named after him.
+The county is named for United States President Warren G. Harding, and was created (from parts of Union and Mora Counties) on the day of his inauguration as president on March 4, 1921, making him the most recent president to have a county in any state named after him.

 The only incorporated cities in Harding County are Roy and Mosquero.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2126 sqmi, of which 2125 sqmi is land and 0.4 sqmi (0.02%) is water.
 It is divided between a high, nearly treeless prairie to the northwest (the southern limit of the High Plains), and a lower semi-desert rangeland to the southeast, by the eastern portion of the steep Canadian Escarpment.
 The Canadian River, in a deep and narrow canyon, forms the western border with Mora County; the southwest border runs along the edge of the Bell Ranch land in San Miguel County.
 The eastern part of Harding County is underlain in part by the Bravo Dome carbon dioxide gas field, which is commercially extracted.